cyrilwanner/next-optimized-images/UPGRADING.md

 With version 2, we also updated the underlying [`img-loader`](https://www.npmjs.com/package/img-loader) which now enables us to have all optimization packages optional.

-This now enables you do only install the ones you really need and in the build step you need them (e.g. only as a devDependency).
+This now enables you to only install the ones you really need and in the build step you need them (e.g. only as a devDependency).
 **But you have to install them manually in addition to next-optimized-images.**

-To have the same behavior (all optimization packages installed), run the following command *after* upgrading to next-optimized-images:
+To have the same behavior as in *v1* (all optimization packages installed), run the following command *after* upgrading to next-optimized-images:
 ```bash
 npm install imagemin-mozjpeg imagemin-optipng imagemin-gifsicle imagemin-svgo svg-sprite-loader webp-loader
 ```